DedekindsArmy/DedekindsArmy.github.io/_posts/2018-12-02 looking-for-speakers.md

 ---
 **Date**: 02/12/2018

-**Abstract**: We are looking for speakers to carry out new lectures in Dedekind's Army.
+We are looking for speakers to carry out new lectures in Dedekind's Army.
 If you are a student, you are invited to promote a lecture about your favourite maths topic.

 ## Promotional poster